FlushingBaseball/library-of-ptolemy/README.md

+# The Lords Of Silence by Chris Wraight (Narrated by John Banks)
+A Death Guard warband deals with the internal politics of their legion (Answer Abadons call?
+Typus vs Mortarian etc) and the events surrounding the universe immediately after the opening of the great rift.

+## Review
+Good, the Death Guard are well written horrors, you can't hate them enough but you can't help but be astonished at life within the twisted legion of Nurgle.
+Good lore, the space battle is well written but the ground battle is poor.
+**3/5**

 # Harrowmaster (Renegades) by Mike Brooks (Narrated by Theo Solomon)
 The Alpha Legion the masters of plots and subterfuge are caught off guard by something they didn't plan for (The Imperium mildly reforming)
 Who's tricking who?
 Who's just three layers of irony deep when there's actually four?